pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 Using the chain rule, we can generalize forward mode automatic differentiation into arbitrary multivariate, vector-valued functions that take in multiple inputs and produce vectored outputs of the function value and derivative.

 This also leads to a graph structure of computations.
 As each step in automatic differentiation involves a single elementary function, each of these "steps" can be used as input into an outer function.
-An example graph of automatic differentiation of the function sin(2x) can be seen below, where x_n represents the nth step of the function.
+An example graph of automatic differentiation of the function *sin(2x)* can be seen below, where *x_n* represents the *n*th step of the function.

 ![graph struct](./graph_structure.png)

 It is also useful to give some background on dual numbers.
-Dual numbers are numbers of the form a+bε.
-In the case of automatic differentiation, the ε value can be used to represent the derivative of the function at a particular value x.
-For example, an element x would be represented as the vector (x,x').
-A simple application of a function f might look like f((x,x')) = (f(x),f(x)x'), making use of the chain rule as described above.
+Dual numbers are numbers of the form *a+bε*.
+In the case of automatic differentiation, the *ε* value can be used to represent the derivative of the function at a particular value *x*.
+For example, an element *x* would be represented as the vector *(x,x')*.
+A simple application of a function *f* might look like *f((x,x')) = (f(x),f(x)x')*, making use of the chain rule as described above.

 # How to use ARRRtomatic_diff